Stevenson University Emergency Procedures

 In the event of a fire on campus

-- If you discover a fire or smoke, call 911 and Campus Security at x4500 or 443-352-4500 immediately or use one of the emergency phones located throughout the campus, in the parking lot areas or, on the Owings Mills campus, on the Quad side of the residential buildings.
+- If you discover a fire or smoke, call 911 and Campus Safety at x4500 or 443-352-4500 immediately or use one of the emergency phones located throughout the campus, in the parking lot areas or, on the Owings Mills campus, on the Quad side of the residential buildings.

 - When a fire alarm sounds, everyone must vacate the building immediately.
 Do not use the elevators.
 Be mindful of staying out of the way of emergency responders.